Ontario-NAB/NAB-filter/README.md

 Finally, the below rule will match any Golden Eagle record from June to August inclusive that is reported within the defined polygon:

     Golden Eagle,6,,8,,"46.64729622613731, -84.49540784620643|46.496246353072785, -76.54130628370643|44.17996842330521, -69.81767347120643|41.17630767122074, -83.30888440870643"

+The same rules file can be used for both eBird and iNaturalist databases, however, note that there may be some discrepancies of common names between the two databases, so the rules file may need to be adjusted.

 ## Obtaining an eBird Database File
 To download all or a custom portion of the eBird database, follow the instructions here: [eBird database download](https://ebird.org/science/download-ebird-data-products) for downloading the eBird Basic Dataset (EBD).
 This requires an eBird account and justification for the download.

+## Obtaining an iNaturalist Database File
+To download a custom portion of the iNaturalist database (max 200,000 records at a time), follow the instructions here: [iNaturalist database download](https://www.inaturalist.org/observations/export).
+This requires an iNaturalist account.
+Please also check the box for "place_county_name" under the "Geo" section of part 3: "Choose Columns".